Getting Effective Help for Self-Injury Behaviors

 If you or someone you love struggles with poor mental health and self-harm, it’s important to understand why self-injury occurs — especially when it happens in conjunction with Borderline Personality Disorder (BPD).
 Know that self-harm isn’t a sign of weakness or an attempt to manipulate others — it typically indicates a person is struggling with some type of underlying mental health condition.

-When self-harm occurs in combination with Borderline Personality Disorder, it’s usually a result of intense emotions that become overwhelming and difficult to cope with.
+When self-harm often occurs in combination with Borderline Personality Disorder, it’s usually a result of intense emotions that become overwhelming and difficult to cope with.
 While self-injury doesn’t directly cause or lead to BPD, self-harm may be one way someone with BPD attempts to cope with their difficult emotions, such as anger, fear, self-loathing, and uncertainty.

 Creating self-harm injuries is often an unhealthy means of self-soothing and self-nurturing.
 It can also be used to control emotional states or relieve tension from uncomfortable thoughts and feelings.
 People who self-harm may find it to be a way of regaining control over their emotions, which can be especially helpful for those struggling with BPD.